CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-miniview.md

-# REST API: deleting a miniview
+# REST API: DELETE miniview

 When you send an HTTP DELETE request to the following URL, you’ll delete a miniview: